Certificate

 5.4.6.
 Flat or Stable Pyramid

 5.4.7.
-Load Components (Volume and Intensity) for Different Pyramidal Method Proposals
+Load Components (Volume and Intensity) of the Different Proposals of the Pyramidal Method

 5.5.1.
 Superseries